In this part of the course, we show how one can define list functions using accumulators, and when this new pattern should be used.

 We then discuss how in Haskell, we can in general abstract recurring patterns

-into higher-order functions, and use this process to derive foldr
+into higher-order functions, and use this process to derive foldr and foldl'.

 Finally, we discuss function composition and how we can now more and more often just combine known higher-order functions to achieve desired functionality rather than having to go via pattern matching.